Book Cover Design FAQ's Terms of service

 How do you promote my book?

 Once your book design is completed and then uploaded to the publisher there may be a small wait of four to five days prior to going live, once your book is available to buy let us know and we’ll send out a post to our many social network followers (Facebook, Twitter and Google +).
-In this we’ll include an image of your book and most importantly a link back to where the viewer can buy their copy, for our Premier packages we'll also send out a further link one week after the first.
+In this we’ll include an image of your book and most importantly a link back to where the viewer can buy their copy.

 What is required for an eBook conversion?